formspark/documentation/docs/integration/webhooks.md

 - Your endpoint should accept POST requests.
 - Your endpoint should be able to parse a JSON object.
-- Your endpoint's length should not exceed 512 characters.
+- Your endpoint's url length should not exceed 512 characters.
 - You can use a service such as [requestcatcher.com](https://requestcatcher.com) to test the integration with your form.

 ## Removal